Chart Color Schemes

 East Mackay is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, East Mackay's population is estimated at around 3,828 as of November 2025.
-This reflects an increase of 103 people (2.8%) since the 2021 Census, which reported a population of 3,725 people.
-The change is inferred from the resident population of 3,822 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 10 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,045 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 64.0% of overall population gains during recent periods.
+As of November 2025, the estimated population for the East Mackay statistical area (Lv2) is around 3,830.
+This figure reflects an increase of 105 people since the 2021 Census, which reported a population of 3,725.
+The latest resident population estimate by AreaSearch, based on ERP data released by the ABS in June 2024 and validated new addresses, is 3,824.
+This results in a population density ratio of 1,046 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Overseas migration contributed approximately 64.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-As we examine future population trends, a population increase just below the median of non-metropolitan areas nationally is expected, with the suburb expected to expand by 267 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
+However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Examining future population trends, the East Mackay (SA2) is expected to expand by 267 persons to reach a total of 4,105 by 2041.
+This reflects an overall gain of 6.8% over the 17-year period, aligning with projections for non-metropolitan areas nationally.

 Frequently Asked Questions - Population